MomsFriendlyDevCo/express-middleware-cache/README.md

 * Easy to use syntax - Specify cache times in shorthand durations such as `app.get('/some/api', cache('1h'), (req, res) => ...)`
 * Cache invalidation - Provide a tag for your cache setup and quickly invalidate all matching routes if necessary
+* Etag support - Allows the client to make a request by the server generated hash and recieve either a code 200 (with data) or a 304 (Not Modified) response without actually making a full request
 * Pluggable interface - Not just in-memory storage!
 Add any FIXME plugin to hold cache contents over server restarts